 In Executive Order 11858, as amended, the President directs the Secretary of the Treasury to issue regulations implementing section 721.
 The regulations governing the CFIUS review process are codified at chapter VIII of title 31 of the Code of Federal Regulations (C.F.R.).

 - 31 C.F.R.
 Part 800.
 Prior to February 13, 2020, the regulations at 31 C.F.R. part 800 focused on transactions that could result in foreign control of any U.S. business.
 Effective February 13, 2020, the regulations at 31 C.F.R. part 800 implement changes that FIRRMA made to CFIUS’s jurisdiction and process, including with respect to certain non-controlling “covered investments” that afford a foreign person certain access, rights, or involvement in certain types of U.S. businesses.
+A final rule effective October 15, 2020, modifies the mandatory declaration provision for certain foreign investment transactions involving a U.S. business that produces, designs, tests, manufactures, fabricates, or develops one or more critical technologies; the final rule also makes amendments to the definition of the term "substantial interest" and a related provision, and makes one technical revision.

 - Provisions Pertaining to Certain Investments in the United States by Foreign Persons (31 C.F.R. part 800)